 What hardware do I need to run Gemma 4 as a coding assistant in VS Code?

-A GPU with 8GB of VRAM gives you a comfortable experience with the Gemma 4 12B model — that covers cards like the RTX 3060, RTX 4060 Ti, or RTX 4070.
-For the more capable 27B model, you need 16GB or more.
-If you are on CPU only, the 4B model works but completions take 2–5 seconds instead of under a second, which makes inline autocomplete frustrating.
-Apple Silicon Macs with 16GB unified memory handle the 12B model well through Ollama, and 24GB opens up the 27B.
+A GPU with 8GB of VRAM gives you a comfortable experience with gemma4:e4b — that covers cards like the RTX 3060, RTX 4060 Ti, or RTX 4070.
+For the more capable 26B A4B model, you want 16GB+ VRAM or plenty of unified memory.
+If you are on CPU only, gemma4:e2b works but completions take 2-5 seconds instead of under a second, which makes inline autocomplete frustrating.
+Apple Silicon Macs with 16GB unified memory handle gemma4:e4b well through Ollama, and 24GB+ opens up the 26B A4B path.

 Is Gemma 4 in VS Code as good as GitHub Copilot?

 Not quite for inline autocomplete — Copilot's suggestions are faster, more contextually aware across your workspace, and handle a wider range of languages.
 Where Gemma 4 closes the gap significantly is in chat-based workflows: explaining code, refactoring, debugging from stack traces, and generating test scaffolds.
-The real advantages of Gemma 4 are privacy (your code stays on your machine), cost (completely free), and offline access.
+The real advantages of Gemma 4 through Continue + Ollama are privacy, cost, and offline access.
 For developers whose company policies prohibit cloud-based tools or who want a capable assistant without the subscription, Gemma 4 is a genuinely strong option.

 Can I use Gemma 4 and GitHub Copilot together in VS Code?